MerkleBlue/defimath/README.md

 ## Black Scholes Option Pricing

-The Black Scholes option pricing model is a mathematical model used to calculate the price of an option.
-The model is used to determine the price of a European call or put option, which can be exercised only at the expiration date of the option.
-The model is based on the assumption that the price of the underlying asset follows a geometric Brownian motion.
+The Black Scholes option pricing model is a mathematical model used to calculate the price of a European call or put option.
+European options can be exercised only at the expiration date of the option.

 Black Scholes formula uses 5 inputs, and calculates option price.
 The inputs are:
 - Current price of the underlying asset